researcherben/structural-simulation-toolkit/sst_statistics/statistics.md

 There are three methods available to enable statistics by component name.

 * enableAllStatisticsForComponentName() - Enables all statistics for a specific component using the given statistic parameters.
 The component name is that specified when creating the component in the Python configuration file.
-The statistic parameters are specified using json as described above.
+The statistic parameters are specified using JSON as described above.
 An example is given below.
 ```
 sst.enableAllStatisticsForComponentName(componentName,
                                        {"type":"sst.AccumulatorStatistic",
                                         "rate":"1ns"})
 ```

 * enableStatisticForComponentName() - Enables a selected statistic for a specific component.
-This is similar to enableAllStatisticsForComponentName() except a statistic name is given in addtion to the component name.
-The statistic name is that specified when the statistic is documented using the SST_ELI_DOCUMENT_STATISTICS macro.
+This is similar to enableAllStatisticsForComponentName() except a statistic name is given in addition to the component name.
+The statistic name is that specified when the statistic is documented using the `SST_ELI_DOCUMENT_STATISTICS` macro.
 An example is given below.
 ```
 sst.enableStatisticForComponentName(componentName,
                                     "INT64_f_clock_ticks",